Grant Resource Studio helps charities, CICs and community organisations build the Funding Knowledge Base that makes AI useful for grants.

 Structured responses to recurring funder questions, ready to draw on.

-AI-Ready Structure
+AI-Ready Context

 Faster, More Consistent Applications